aeckar/usf-cse-resources/reviews/CDA3103_review1.md

 - POS's can be represented by their maxterms
     - Represented as elements in $\prod{M}(...)$
     - Every row in truth table where *F* is `0`, as a sum; for each variable, if it is `1`, complement it
-    - Every term multiplied to each other
+    - Each term multiplied to each other
 - Elements of formal representations of the above represented as decimal integers
     - Converted from binary to base-10